rohit-krish/Content-Based-Movie-Recommendation-System/README.md

 ## TODO

-- [ ] increase the dataset, exists a imbalance in adult section
 - [ ] increase the initial movie options
 - [x] implement the search feature
 - [ ] tryout the ANNOY algorithm from Spotify